SalomePlatform/adao/doc/en/ref_sampling_requirements.rst

 The state sampling collection can be described using dedicated keywords in the command set of an algorithm that requires it.

-State sampling :math:`\mathbf{x}` can be provided explicitly or in the form of hypercubes, explicit or sampled according to common distributions, or using Latin Hypercube Sampling (LHS).
+The sampling of the states :math:`\mathbf{x}` can be provided explicitly or in the form of hypercubes, explicit or sampled according to common distributions, or using Latin Hypercube Sampling (LHS).

 These possible keywords are: